palantir/gradle-baseline/README.md

 ```

 The optionally configurable fields of the `javaVersion` extension are:
 * `javaCompiler`: The version of the Java compiler used.
+If not set, `target` will be used.
 See note in above `javaVersions` extension regarding `javaCompiler`.
 * `target`: The target version used for compilation.
 * `runtime`: The runtime version used for testing and distributions.